cybercongress/prompting/contrib/DEVELOPMENT_WORKFLOW.md

 # Cybertensor Subnet Development Workflow

-This is a highly advisable workflow to follow to keep your subtensor project organized and foster ease of contribution.
+This is a highly advisable workflow to follow to keep your project organized and foster ease of contribution.

 ## Table of contents